usnistgov/FIPS201/_FIPS201/frontend.md

 [Section 4.3.2](frontend.md#s-4-3-2).

 [^activation]: Activation in this context refers to the unlocking of the PIV Card Application so privileged operations can be performed.
-[^privileged]: Use of the card authentication key is not considered a privileged operation.
+[^privileged]: A read of a CHUID or use of the card authentication key is not considered a privileged operation.

 ### 4.3.1 Activation by Cardholder {#s-4-3-1}